 Growing up in Virginia, the species my mother grew was Amelinchier canadensis that we called ‘Shadbush,’ a name that signals the shad running in local rivers when the tree blooms.
 The species I grow is Amelanchier x grandiflora, ‘Autumn Brilliance,’ a name that describes the beautiful brilliant red leaves in the fall.
-In the winter, the tree has an interesting branch structure.
-Our young trees have a smooth grey bark that will eventually become rough as it ages.
+In the winter, the tree has an interesting branch structure and smooth grey bark that will eventually become rough as it ages.
 We do prune the suckers at the base into one main tree trunk but the species is often left as a multi-stemmed shrub.

 So…if you want a lovely small tree (or shrub) that attracts birds and provides you with 4-season ornamental interest, consider one of the native serviceberry trees.
 All good…

 I noticed the coir lining around my hanging basket beginning to thin in places so I became more attentive for several days to discover the cause.
 Patience paid off and one day I saw the culprit.
 A bird.
 At first glance at the color of the tail, I wondered if this was a warbler.
 I waited for the bird to slowly work its way around the rim of the container.

 What appeared was not a warbler at all, but a female orchard oriole (Icterus spurius).
 I sent photographs to serious birders in three states just to make sure and it was confirmed as a female orchard oriole.
 We watched her return several times to gather the coir fibers around this hanging basket.

 Click to enlarge photos: